ChristianKuehnel/dmarc2mqtt/README.md

 Reads DMARC reports from ann IMAP mailbox and forwards a processed reports via MQTT to be integrated in home automation systems like home assistant.

+    Note: This program was mostly coded by AI and wasn't reviewed thoroughly.
+So it mit do weird things.

 ## Feature Roadmap
 1. [x] read xml
 1. [x] extract a few key results